roncli/descent3console/README.md

 `invalid (error)` - Input that was recently sent to the server is invalid.  `error` is what about the input was invalid.

+`invalidpassword (ip)` - An invalid password was sent to the server from another remote connection.  `ip` is the IP address of the remote user who attempted to login.
+Note that this is not sent when you send an invalid password, only for other remote connections.

 `joined (player)` - A player joined the game.  `player` is the name of the player who joined.

 `kicked (player)` - A player got kicked from the server.  `player` is the name of the player who got kicked.